Package Torello.HTML

 public static java.util.Iterator<java.lang.String> eventAttributeIterator()

-Internally, "Event-Attributes" are stored in a Java java.util.TreeMap<String, String>.
-This method invokes the TreeMap.iterator() method.
+Internally, Event-Attributes are stored in a Java java.util.TreeMap<String, String>.
+This method invokes the method TreeMap.iterator().
 The TreeMap has a key-set that contains all event-attributes mapped to the category of events they are related to.
 To retrieve the "event-type" information related to any particular event-attribute returned from this Iterator, just invoke the whatEventType(String eventAttribute) method.

-NOTE: Event-Attributes are also referred to as Listeners or Java-Script Listeners and have names like 'onload', 'onclick', 'onmouseover' etc...
+Event-Attributes are also referred to as Listeners and sometimes / also Java-Script Listeners.
+They usually have names like 'onload', 'onclick', 'onmouseover' etc...

 Returns: